Who is most at risk for domestic violence?

 - Refuses support and help

-- Supervises the victim’s actions, phone calls, emails, text messages, or follows them in public
+- Supervises their partner or ex-partner’s actions, phone calls, emails, text messages, or follows them in public

 - Is unemployed